Data collection and privacy

 Publication of data

-We publish de-identified data on our website, as well as on our interactive data website.
-Our interactive data website makes our de-identified work health and safety and workers’ compensation data more accessible, using interactive dashboards and online data collections.
+We publish de-identified data on our interactive data website.
+Our interactive data website makes our de-identified WHS and workers’ compensation data more accessible, using interactive dashboards and online data collections.

 Before we publish the data we take steps to ensure individuals cannot be re-identified, which include: